How to integrate Kill Bill and Stripe end-to-end for a Monthly Subscription

 $ bundle install

-Now, you can run the app using your Stripe publishable key:
+Next, run the stripe demo application using your Stripe publishable key as follows:

-Enter dummy data (4242 4242 4242 4242 as the credit card number, any three digit CVC and any expiry date in the future work) and complete the checkout process.
+Enter dummy data (4242 4242 4242 4242 as the credit card number, any three digit CVC, any expiry date in the future, and any zip code) and click the Buy via Stripe Elements button.
+This displays the following confirmation screen:

 After we complete the checkout process with Stripe, the card has been tokenized, or intercepted and replaced with a surrogate token ID.
 If you visit to the Stripe Dashboard (https://dashboard.stripe.com), you should be able to navigate to the Payments page in the left-hand panel to see a succeeded Kill Bill charge for $10.